elijahmlawsky/GBCGE-db-wiki/wiki/sde_geodatabase.md

 ### Create a version
 See [creating a version](http://desktop.arcgis.com/en/arcmap/latest/manage-data/geodatabases/creating-versions-and-setting-permissions.htm) for more information.
 1. Open the Version Manager dialog box using one of the following methods:
-1. In the Catalog tree, right-click a connection to the geodatabase, point to Administration, click Administer Geodatabase, then click the Versions tab.
+    - In the Catalog tree, right-click a connection to the geodatabase, point to Administration, click Administer Geodatabase, then click the Versions tab (this prefills much of the information for you).
-1. In ArcMap, click the Version Manager button on the Versioning toolbar.
+    - In ArcMap, click the Version Manager button on the Versioning toolbar.
 1. To create a new version, right-click the version from which you want to derive the new version and click New.
-1. The New Version dialog box appears.
 1. Type a name for the new version.
-1. The length of the version name is limited to 62 characters.
-1. Type a description of the version.
-1. You can use the version description to provide additional information regarding the version's purpose.
+Note that the length of the version name is limited to 62 characters.
+Type a description of the version.
+You can use the version description to provide additional information regarding the version's purpose.
 The size limit on the description is 62 characters.
 1. Choose the desired access level for the version: Private, Public, or Protected.
-  1. Private: Only the owner or the geodatabase administrator may view the version and modify versioned data or the version itself.
+  - Private: Only the owner or the geodatabase administrator may view the version and modify versioned data or the version itself.
-  1. Protected: Any user may view the version, but only the owner or the geodatabase administrator may edit datasets in the version or the version itself.
+  - Protected: Any user may view the version, but only the owner or the geodatabase administrator may edit datasets in the version or the version itself.
-  1. Public: Any user may view the version.
+  - Public: Any user may view the version.
 Any user who has been granted read/write (update, insert, and delete) permissions on datasets can modify datasets in the version.
 1. Click OK to create the new version.

 ### Merging your edits back into the master version